-For BA (Hons) Criminology, you can make use of sophisticated eyetracker software which can trace eye positions on a computer screen, while our Biopac programme measures participants' physiological reactions.
-You'll also be able to use our portable crime scene and mock courtroom during the Investigating Crime Scenes and Forensic Evidence modules.
+For BA (Hons) Criminology, you can make use of sophisticated eyetracker software which can trace eye positions on a computer screen.
+You'll also be able to use our portable crime scene and Solent courtroom during the Investigating Crime Scenes and Forensic Evidence modules.